 punches and kicks, false imprisonment, sexual abuse, suffocating actions, maiming

 assaults, and homicide.
 Unchecked, domestic violence usually increases in

 frequency and severity.
 Many victims suffer all forms of abuse.
 Verbal and

 emotional abuse may be subtler than physical harm, but this does not mean that

 it is less destructive to victims.
 Many have said that the emotional scars take

 much longer to heal than the broken bones."

 Domestic Violence Statistics

-- The majority of victims of family violence in Texas 2000 were between the ages of 20 and 24.
+- The majority of victims of family violence in Texas in 2012 were between the ages of 20 and 24.

 - The most common weapon involved in family violence cases in 2012 in Texas was physical force through the use of hands, feet, and fists.
 That accounted for 80.3% of the incidents.